Geometrization of the scalar matter: Introduction

 \section{Introduction}

 There are primarily two major approaches to quantum gravity.
 The first approach looks for the unified field theory that includes gravity, and the second approach looks for the space theory of matter \citep{clifford}.
-This paper takes the second approach, which is also known as `\textit{geometrization of matter}' (refer to the corresponding section in \citep{odenwald} for philosophical discussion).
+This paper takes the second approach, which is also known as `\textit{geometrization of matter}' (refer to the corresponding section in \citep{odenwald} for a detailed discussion). \begin{displayquote} ``The material particle has no place as a fundamental concept in field theory.
+Even Maxwell's electrodynamics is not complete for this reason.
+Gravity as a field theory must also deny a preferred status to matter.''\\ \rm --- Einstein, 1950 \end{displayquote} The moment we identify a particular particle with a certain geometry, the occurrence of a virtual multi-particle state means the presence of a virtual multi-geometric state in the quantum evolution leading to the concept of `geometric field.'
 To achieve that, we need ADM theory \citep{adm} as it brings gravity closer to matter fields by casting it as a gauge theory.
-These ADM Hamiltonian constraints for pure gravity then re-interpreted as a classical field equation.\\ Although this third quantization is not new and has been attempted by \citep{ThirdQuantization}, \citep{pinbox}, \citep{rubakov}, \citep{strominger} and several others.
-But all these approaches include the matter field along with the gravitational field.
+The ADM Hamiltonian constraints for \textit{pure} gravity then re-interpreted as a classical field equation.\\ Although \citep{ThirdQuantization}, \citep{pinbox}, \citep{rubakov}, \citep{strominger} and several others attempted such re-interpretation, all these approaches include the matter field along with the gravitational field.
 Conceptually, if already matter field $\phi$ exists in $\Phi(\phi, q_{ab})$ then what is $\Phi$?
-In such theories, $\Phi$ Usually describes a particular Universe.
+In such theories, $\Phi$ usually describes a particular Universe.
 The scope of such theories is Multiverse.
 Mathematically, such quantization is the second quantization for the gravitational field.
-But it is the third quantization for matter fields.\\ This paper shows that the field $\Phi(q_{ab})$ itself has features of the scalar matter.
-Yet, it satisfies the ADM constraints for pure gravity.
-Observable $q_{ab}$ of the Wheeler-DeWitt theory becomes a parameter in this theory.
-Wheeler-DeWitt theory \citep{DeWitt} is the quantum theory of geometry.
-It does not geometrize the matter.
-Mathematically, the geometric scalar field theory at the classical level is similar to the theory presented in \cite{ThirdQuantization} (with no matter field).
-But Conceptually and quantum mechanically, it is completely different from the third quantization \cite{ThirdQuantization} as well as the Wheeler-DeWitt theory \cite{DeWitt}.
-The Hamiltonian operator and the momentum operator share eigenstates only in the zero-gravity limit.
-The geometric field theory resolves singularities.\\ The second section is about the classical theory of the geometric scalar field.
-The third section analyzes three applications, namely FLRW models of the Universe, Schwarzschild geometry and, linearized theory.
-The fourth section is devoted to quantum theory, followed by two applications, the flat Universe and Schwarzschild spacetime in the next.
-Discussion on issues regarding re-interpretation as well as second quantization is in the sixth section.
-The last section concludes the paper.\\ Note: \textit{$R^{(3)}$ is the Ricci scalar on 3-manifold of the ADM theory. $(\zeta, \zeta^{A})$ is the DeWitt superspace.}
+But it is the third quantization for matter fields.\\ Mathematically, the geometric scalar field theory at the classical level is similar to the theory presented in \cite{ThirdQuantization} (with no matter field).
+But matter field is not included in the ADM constraints because matter itself is a geometric entity.
+Quantum mechanically, it is the second quantization and not the third quantization.
+The vacuum is a sea of constantly creating, annihilating quanta of the geometric scalar matter.
+The geometric scalar field theory resolves singularities.\\ The third section discusses the classical theory.
+The fourth section analyzes two applications, namely FLRW models of the Universe, Schwarzschild geometry, and linearized theory.
+The fifth section is devoted to quantum theory, followed by two applications, the flat Universe and Schwarzschild space-time.
+The last section discusses the resolution of issues in quantum gravity.
+The section also compares the theory with Wheeler-DeWitt theory, third quantization theories, pure gravity, and standard matter.\\ Note: \textit{$R^{(3)}$ is the Ricci scalar on 3-manifold of the ADM theory. $(\zeta, \zeta^{A})$ is the DeWitt superspace.}